Meet the

 Role: Founding Director

-Since then, I’ve had the privilege to be part of a growing Baltic Nordic Fringe movement that includes the launch of the Bergen and Gothenburg Fringe festivals and the subsequent launch of the Baltic Nordic Fringe Network, that today includes 11 unique festivals in 7 countries.
+Since then, I’ve had the privilege of being part of a growing Baltic Nordic Fringe movement, which includes the launch of the Bergen and Gothenburg Fringe festivals and the subsequent launch of the Baltic Nordic Fringe Network, which today comprises 11 unique festivals in 7 countries.
 Read more about them here.
 Aside from all this fringe business, I’m engaged with the House of Producers (HOP).
 My “daytime” job is promoting Sweden to the world.
-This year, we’re the hosts of the World Fringe Congress, a gathering of our peers from across the 300 festival strong World Fringe community.

 What would you expect to see at a Fringe festival?

 Something less ordinary that challenges my perception of life and society.
-Usually, a pinch of twisted + a slither of humour mixed with a fat dose of punk attitude delivers amazing.
-A share, unique experience that sticks with you for days in the deep part of your soul.
+Usually, a pinch of twisted + a sliver of humour, mixed with a fat dose of punk attitude, delivers amazing results.
+Unique experience that sticks with you for days in the deep part of your soul.
 The fringe gives a forum for voices less heard.
-For narratives that aren’t obvious in the public domain, It’s also a place where you can leave your worries behind and escape your everyday life routine thanks to local and global talent that take you for a thrilling ride!
+For narratives that aren’t obvious in the public domain, it’s also a place where you can leave your worries behind and escape your everyday life routine, thanks to local and global talent that takes you for a thrilling ride!

 The world is your stage.
 Where would you want to perform?

-Everyday life is a performance.
+Every day of life is a performance.
 If I have to be specific, i do love shows that embrace and utilise the unexpected and existing spaces in the host city.
 Venues that allow people to see their city in a light.
 A performance in an empty swimming pool hall?
-Maybe, a boat.
+Maybe a boat.
 One of # the most memorable experiences from #STOFF2023 was “NIGHT JOURNEY” by Reich + Szyber, which took the audience on a unique evening cruise around the Stockholm waterways.

 Origins: Sweden